Kartik-Bhor/Identified-and-Removed-Suspicious-Browser-Extensions/README.md

  -Even well-known extensions can become malicious after updates.

  6. Conclusion:

       -Retain only essential, trusted, and actively used extensions.
       -Always install extensions from official stores (Chrome Web Store, Mozilla Add-ons).
       -Check permissions regularly, especially for extensions that can read/write to all websites.

  7. Periodic extension audits are essential for maintaining:

-      -Browser security
+      -Browser security.
-      -System performance
+      -System performance.
-      -Personal privacy
+      -Personal privacy.